Recycling Technology Trends in 2023

 Our rPET advances promise to create tangible, positive impacts on the recycling industry.
 We believe in innovation through disruption, and our research and development focus on providing real solutions for our clients’ needs.
 We understand that our rPET products are more than just science experiments that operate in a vacuum — they are practical solutions that will be used by consumers.
 We want our rPET to become just as viable as traditional, virgin PET, and with the way we are working with the future in mind, we believe it can be.

-To learn more about Verdeco and our commitment to innovation, visit our website today.
+To learn more about Verdeco and how we’re changing the world, visit verdecorecycling.com.